 As our infants become toddlers, it’s easy to recognize that even the simplest rituals empower them.
 And when children know what to expect, they are inspired to immerse themselves in an experience and gain more pleasure from it.
 If I had any doubt about babies loving rituals, it would be shattered by the way the children in my life have always enjoyed creating them on their own.

 One example of this began spontaneously.
-Snack time in my weekly Parent – Toddler Classes is all about ritual.
+Snack time in the weekly RIE Parent/Toddler Classes is all about ritual.
 Each ceremonial step is anticipated and relished by the children, and as they get older they gradually help and participate more, physically, communicatively, and then verbally.
 First we place the mat on the floor, or the deck outside if it’s nice weather.
 Then we bring out the table and stools.
 The children who want to participate sit, and we take turns washing hands with a wet cloth.
 Then each child chooses a bib.
 Next they get a turn to help peel the first banana, and are then are offered pieces to eat.
 After eating some banana we bring out the glasses (yes, glasses!) and little glass carafes from which the toddlers learn to pour water into their glasses…and boy, do they love that part.

 One day, a 17 month old boy choked a little and coughed when he drank a sip of water, so I patted him gently on the back.
 He then coughed again, and I repeated the patting.
 Then a girl at the table coughed.
 When I responded with a pat, she grinned.
 Before long others tried it too, and we all laughed uproariously.
 Predictably, fake coughing, patting and laughing became a reliable and highly anticipated addition to our snack ritual each week.